bertronika/copris/README.md

 `-h/--help`.
 For a listing of build-type options, version and author information, invoke with `-V/--version`.

+Note that you can only use `-l/--limit` and `--cutoff-limit` when reading from the network.
+If you want to limit incoming text from a local source, use some other tool or amend your data.

 COPRIS will print informative status messages to the terminal, except if you use the `-q/--quiet` parameter, which will hide all non-essential messages, except fatal errors.
 Note that if an output file is specified,